miqbaltariq/SECP1513202420251/06/admhrith/readme.md

 Assignment 4 - POSTER ON CODE ROUTE WORKSHOP

-The "Code Routes" workshop explores careers in Computer Science, highlighting job options, soft skills, and future trends.
+The Code Routes workshop explores careers in Computer Science, highlighting job options, soft skills, and future trends.
 It taking on creative problem-solving and be more creative.
 Despite challenges, solving real-world problems and advancing technology make the journey worldwide.
-Fpr the prster, I already familiar with the design process, everything run smoothly.
+For the poster, I already familiar with the design process, everything run smoothly.

 Design Thinking - SAFE LINK CHECKER